 DATING VIOLENCE is not defined by the state of Oklahoma; however, violence against a person with whom the perpetrator is in a dating relationship is considered domestic violence, defined below.
-A dating relationship is defined as: a courtship or engagement relationship.
+A dating relationship is defined as: an intimate association, primarily characterized by affectionate or sexual involvement.
 For purposes of this act, a casual acquaintance or ordinary fraternization between persons in a business or social context shall not constitute a dating relationship.